ANNUAL · 6 x 9 · 224 PAGES/ISSUE · ISSN 0730-9139 · E-ISSN 2157-2941

 Acceptance Policy

-All advertisements and use of lists are limited to material of scholarly interest to our readers.
-A sample mailing piece must accompany all list rental orders.
-If any advertisement or mailing piece is inappropriate, we reserve the right to decline it.
+All advertisements are limited to material of scholarly interest to our readers.
+If any advertisement is inappropriate, we reserve the right to decline it.

 Terms